 Gloucestershire: Admington, Batsford, Bourton-on-Hill, Chipping Campden (2), Ebrington, Hidcot Bartram, Lemington, Mickleton, Moreton-in-Marsh (2), Quenton, Sutton, Todenham.

 The population falling within the Union at the 1831 census had been 19,030 with parishes ranging in size from Compton Wyniate (population 23) to Blockley (2,015) and Shipston-on-Stour (1,632).
 The average annual poor-rate expenditure for the period 1833-35 had been £12,972 or 13s.8d. per head of the population.

-The Shipston-on-Stour union, which included parishes from both Warwickshire and Worcestershire, was originally allocated for statistical purposes to the "poor-law county" of Worcestershire but from the 1850s was reassigned to Warwickshire.
+The Shipston-on-Stour Union, which included parishes from Warwickshire and Worcestershire, was originally allocated for statistical purposes to the "poor-law county" of Worcestershire but from the 1850s was reassigned to Warwickshire.

 The union's new workhouse was built in 1836-8 at a site on Dallingscott (now Darlingscote) Road to the north of Shipston-on-Stour.
 The Poor Law Commissioners authorised an expenditure of £5,500 on the new building which was to accommodate up to 300 inmates.
 Its location and layout are shown on the 1900 map below.

 Shipston-on-Stour adopted the popular cruciform layout, with an entrance/administration block at the south, behind which were accommodation wings for the different classes of inmates radiating from a central hub.